 On the other hand, many RAs find themselves ostracized by their wing.
 This was the case for one RA in particular, Drew.
 Drew was a mid-year hire after the previous RA left for student teaching.
 The wing had loved the previous RA Ben, and felt like his departure was a huge loss for the wing.
 This relationship was brought into sharp relief one day when I was hanging out with Chicago.
 As we were standing there in Chicago's room chatting, Drew (RA) walked by and came into the room.
 He asks how I am doing and I tell him I'm just stopping in and saying hi to his guys.
-He asks what I'm doing "talking to the locals"50 - which he includes Felix in, even though he lives on the 3st floor.
-Felix, for his part, say that "Yeah, I spend most of my time here I guess", so he thinks it makes sense to be included as part of the room.
-Drew chats for a minute with me, though no one else in the room engages him or takes part in the conversation, and then leaves.
-As he leaves Chicago sticks out his tongue at him and everyone else has the look of 'thank god that's over' on their faces.
-They very clearly don't like him and their reactions as he gets further from the room get worse.
-Chicago looks at me with mild and mock humor.
-He says, "Damn you Frank.
-If you weren't here he would have just kept walking."
-They start calling him a number of rude names indicating both their dislike for him and that they think he is weird.
-One of the other guys asks "You think he'll find the ring in the bathroom?!"
-They are referencing and joking that he is like Smeegal from The Lord of the Rings.
-Smeegal is a slimy and disfigured creature that hides in darkness, and whom no one wants around.
-"We also call him Chunk from the Goonies" they tell me - another reference to physical traits and social undesirability.
-What is clear is that they don't like him and, more specifically, don't like him in their business.
+He asks what I'm doing "talking to the locals" which he includes Felix in, even though he lives on the 3st floor.
+Felix, for his part, say that "Yeah, I spend most of my time here I guess", so he thinks it makes great degree.
+This issue (student's rooms) also plays a role for Moffatt and Armstrong & Hamilton - not in the same way or nearly to the same degree.
+This is, most likely, related to the fact that all of these anthropologists were also faculty at the university where they were doing the study (whether covert [Nathan] or otherwise [Moffatt was incognito for the first few days, but came out to the students and continued openly as an anthropologist]).

-50 It is unclear if he was specifically making an anthropology reference here or if it was meant more in relation to them living in that space.
+148 It is unclear if he was specifically making an anthropology reference here or if it was meant more in relation to them living in that space.